colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

 Uncomment, by removing the # or ; if present at the front, from these lines (which are not together in the file)

+    topology subnet
     comp-lzo
     push "redirect-gateway def1 bypass-dhcp"
     tls-auth ta.key 0
     user nobody
     group nogroup
     mute 20

+In addition find the two lines starting `;push dhcp-option DNS ....`, remove the semi-colons and (if you want) change the ip addresses to the DNS servers of your choice.

 Now we can start the server, it is necessary to start two services in Stretch